potmat/homebridge-google-nest-sdm/README.md

 **A**: The SDM API does not have any method for getting a camera snapshot on demand, only when an event occurs.
 The Nest logo is used as a placeholder.
 If an event occurred in the last few seconds you will likely see an image.

-**Q**: Sometimes my cameras don't respond.
+**Q**: My cameras never respond.
 Why?

+**A**: There are a couple possible reasons for this:

+1. Second generation Nest cameras are not yet supported.
+2. Is the microphone/audio disabled on your camera?
+If so you will need to enable it.
+3. Do you see something like `[homebridge-google-nest-sdm] Failed to start stream: spawn ffmpeg ENOENT` in your logs?
+The plugin requires ffmpeg and tries to auto-install it, but if it can't, you'll have to install it manually.
+Go [here](https://www.ffmpeg.org/download.html).
+4. Is your Apple device connected to a VPN?
+If so, disconnect.
+5. Wait a while, occasionally the API will refuse all requests for short periods.

+**Q**: My cameras only respond some of the time.
+Why?

 **A**: Much like the behaviour some of us have experienced in the Nest app, sometimes the API errors out for unknown reasons.
 See also this [issue](https://github.com/potmat/homebridge-google-nest-sdm/issues/4).
 I am doing my best to find out why the API fails so often.

-**Q**: My cameras never respond.
-Why?

-**A**: Remember, the newer battery Nest cameras are not supported at this time, they will not respond.
-If you see something like `[homebridge-google-nest-sdm] Failed to start stream: spawn ffmpeg ENOENT` in your logs?
-The plugin requires ffmpeg and tries to auto-install it, but if it can't, you'll have to install it manually.
-Go [here](https://www.ffmpeg.org/download.html).
-Is your Apple device connected to a VPN?
-If so, disconnect, remember Homekit works with your local network.
-You can also try waiting a while, I have seen the API refuse all requests for short periods as well.

 **Q**: When the plugin starts I get some message about ```Plugin initialization failed, there was a failure with event subscription```.
 Why?